Coarse differentiation of quasi-isometries I: spaces not quasi-isometric to Cayley graphs: Step 1

 \section{Step 1}

 All the results of this section hold for $\X$ with $m{\geq}n$, so in particular for the case $m=n$.
 The case $m=n$ will be used in the sequel \cite{EFW1}.
 Also, all results in this section hold for quasi-isometric embeddings, i.e. maps satisfying $(1)$ but not $(2)$ of Definition \ref{defn:qi}.
-In the this part of the paper, our aim is to prove the following:
+Before stating the main result of this part of the paper, we make some definitions.
+The first is simple and just says that a map is close to a product map, where here close depends on the diameter of the domain of definition.